irelius/test-deployment/README.md

 * Require proper authorization: Spot must belong to the current user
 * Request
   * Method: DELETE
-  * Route path: api/spots/:spotId
+  * Route path: api/spots/:spotId/users/:userId <!-- *** 1st rev: add /users/:userId after the :spotId as owner of the Spot -->
-  * Body: none
+  * Body: none                                  <!-- *** the userId can be taken out later once there is a login logic -->

 * Successful Response
   * Status Code: 200